-In accordance with applicable law and the policies and procedures of MicroBilt and its Credit Bureau and Data Repository vendors as well as your contract with MicroBilt, the party electronically accepting the following terms and conditions of this Certification (“User,” “you” or “your”) hereby certifies to MicroBilt that as applicable, User agrees to comply with same.
+In accordance with applicable law and the policies and procedures of MicroBilt and its Credit Bureau and Data Repository vendors as well as your agreement with MicroBilt, the party electronically accepting the following terms and conditions of this Certification ("User," "you" or "your") hereby certifies to MicroBilt that as applicable, User agrees to comply with same.

 End User Certification not to Resell

 Except as expressly permitted under User's agreement with MicroBilt, if applicable, User certifies that it is the End User and will not further sell consumer credit or other information obtained through MicroBilt or otherwise distribute, rent, sublicense, lease, sell or assign User's agreement with MicroBilt or the services or products provided thereunder, without the prior written consent of MicroBilt.

 The electronic signature of User's authorized representative acknowledging acceptance of the above terms and conditions is set forth at the end of this Certification.

 End User Certification of Use for Employment Reports

 If your business intends to use credit reports and information for employment screening purposes, in compliance with the federal Fair Credit Reporting Act (FCRA) as amended by the Consumer Credit Reporting Reform Act of 1996 (the "Act"), User, as applicable, hereby certifies to MicroBilt that it will comply with the following provisions:

 1. User will ensure that prior to procurement or causing the procurement of a consumer report for employment purposes (an Employment Insight Report):

 a) a clear and conspicuous disclosure has been made in writing to the consumer at any time before the report is procured or caused to be procured, in a document that consists solely of the disclosure, that a consumer report may be obtained for employment purposes; and

 b) the consumer has authorized in writing the procurement of the report by the User.